greentext01/Gcpu/README.md

 01: jump to an opcode
 02: put value from register to memory
 03: get value from memory to register
-04: increment a register
+04: add value to number from register
-05: decrement a register
+05: substract value to number from register
 ```